 Know the resources available for potential victims of human trafficking through local law enforcement or task forces?

-Human trafficking protocols need to include specific vital elements such as indicators, red flags, ways to separate the potential victim from the trafficker, interview procedures, ways to maintain and ensure safety for the victim, staff, and potentially other victims and referral information.
+Human trafficking protocols need to include specific vital elements such as indicators and red flags; ways to separate the potential victim from the trafficker; interview procedures; ways to maintain and ensure safety for the victim, staff, and potentially other victims; and referral information.

-Mandatory reporting requirements that address local, state and federal laws need to be incorporated in a protocol.
+Mandatory reporting requirements that address local, state, and federal laws need to be incorporated into protocols.
 Referral information must be accurate and easily understood by the victim and translated appropriately based on language needs.

 Provide NHTRC Hotline information.
 Incorporate follow-up data into a protocol.
 Another part of a protocol might include a critique of staff performance and ways to improve.
 Mandatory staff education will play a vital role in protocol implementation.

-Recognize that everyone plays a role in stopping human trafficking and identifying those at risk: social workers, case managers, customer service representatives, nurses, physicians, physician assistants, nurse practitioners, nursing assistants, medical assistants, nursing students, medical students, educators, dental assistants, law enforcement, security guards, support staff, and the community.
+Recognize that everyone on the interprofessional team plays a role in stopping human trafficking and identifying those at risk: social workers, case managers, customer service representatives, nurses, physicians, physician assistants, nurse practitioners, nursing assistants, medical assistants, nursing students, medical students, educators, dental assistants, law enforcement, security guards, support staff, and the community.

-Long-term psychological impacts must be taken into consideration when referrals for treatment of these complex trauma patients get enacted into the treatment plan.
-Multifarious conditions exist emotionally and physically, rendering approaches to future care a challenge for healthcare providers .
+Long-term psychological impacts must be taken into consideration when referrals for treatment of these complex-trauma patients are incorporated into the treatment plan.
+Multifarious conditions exist emotionally and physically, rendering approaches to future care a challenge for healthcare providers.

-According to the findings of a study of male and female survivors of trafficking in England conducted between 2013 to 2014, healthcare, including physical, mental, and sexual healthcare, must be a fundamental component of post-trafficking care.
+According to a study of male and female survivors of trafficking in England conducted between 2013 to 2014, healthcare, including physical, mental, and sexual healthcare, was a fundamental component of successful post-trafficking care.
 Follow-up care coordinated with multiple disciplines is essential.
 Basic needs of clothing, food, safe shelter, and transportation must be discussed.
 Ensure language barriers are addressed and provide resources on free classes to learn the local language.
 Discuss medical issues and refer to appropriate subspecialists.